ILBBBM2/ILBBBM2/README.md

 ## Hi there 👋

-i am ILBBBM2, i usually do c++ and C, but i also do some C# and python, all my projects are open sourfce but subject to the chicken dance license ( ͡° ͜ʖ ͡°)
+i am ILBBBM2, i usually do c++ and C, but i also do some C# and python, all my projects are open source :)

 ## 🌐 Socials: